richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 The first step of our setup is to activate Travis CI.

-Travis CI is a continuous integration (hence, the 'CI' in the name) service, that is free to use when developing FLOSS software and works smoothly with GitHub.
+Travis CI is a continuous integration service (hence, the 'CI' in the name), that is free to use when developing FLOSS software and works well with GitHub.

-We need to activate Travis CI first, because it is only when activated, that it will start running upon an upload to GitHub.
+Let's first activate Travis CI, because only when activated, will it start running upon an upload to GitHub.

-Go to the Travis CI website, _www.travis-ci.org_, and sign in with your GitHub account.
+To do this: go to the Travis CI website, _www.travis-ci.org_, and sign in with your GitHub account.
 Travis requests authorization for some GitHub information, like your name and email.
 After authorization, you see will see all your GitHub repositories and their activation status: